bbrzycki/setigen/docs/source/advanced.rst

 Optimization and accuracy
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, :func:`~setigen.Frame.add_signal` calculates an intensity value for every time, frequency pairing.
+By default, :func:`~setigen.frame.Frame.add_signal` calculates an intensity value for every time, frequency pairing.
 Depending on the situation, this might not be the best behavior.

 For example, if you are injecting synthetic narrowband signals into a very large